 Fisher may only be harvested by North Dakota residents.
-Fisher may be harvested statewide, except for Bottineau and Rolette counties which are closed.
+Fisher may be harvested statewide, except the area on the west by ND Highway 14, on the north Canada, on the east ND Highway 30, and on the south ND highway 5, which is closed.
 The limit is one fisher per person.
 Trappers must contact the local game warden or Department field office or register online to report their harvest within 12 hours and make arrangements to have the fisher tagged.
 The pelt must be removed from the carcass prior to presenting the fisher to Department personnel for tagging.
 No fisher pelt will be tagged until the animal is skinned and presented with the entire carcass, including the head.
 The carcass shall remain the property of the Department.
 No person, taxidermist or fur dealer shall possess or purchase an untagged fisher.
 When any part of the animal is mounted, if the tag is removed from the pelt, the tag must be securely fastened to the back or bottom of mount.

-Traps, cable devices - Opens: November 27 - Closes: December 3
+Traps, cable devices - Opens: November 25 - Closes: December 3